-Scientists tap into spinal response from gastric refluxOctober 1st, 2013 in Diseases, Conditions, Syndromes /
+Scientists tap into spinal response from gastric refluxOctober 1, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—University of Adelaide researchers have made advances in the understanding of one of the world's most common medical conditions, gastric reflux, and how patients experience pain from it.